asyncapi/website/pages/docs/concepts/asyncapi-document/variable-url.md

 ---
-title: Server Variables
+title: Server variables
 weight: 275
 ---

-Server's URL consists of `host` and `pathname` fields.
+The server's URL consists of the `host` and `pathname` fields.
 These values are not always known when you design your system.
 AsyncAPI enables you to construct dynamic URLs while enhancing the flexibility and maintainability of your AsyncAPI documents.
 These dynamic values (variables) are placeholders for values you can replace during runtime.
-This way you can easily manage multiple endpoints, handling various server configurations and environments.
+You can easily manage multiple endpoints, handling various server configurations and environments.

 ## Add variables

-You can add variables to `server.host` and `server.pathname` and you do it by adding a variable in between curly braces like `{braces}`.
+You can add variables to `server.host` and `server.pathname` by adding a variable between curly braces like `{braces}`.
 Next, you use `server.variables` to provide definitions of your variables.
-Leverage `components.serverVariables` to enable reusable variable definitions across multiple servers.
+Finally, leverage `components.serverVariables` to enable reusable variable definitions across multiple servers.

 The diagram below describes how to use reusable variables in AsyncAPI.